pinargulum/News-Explorer/README.md

-# News Explorer – Final Project
+# News Explorer

-Welcome to my final project for the TripleTen Software Engineering Bootcamp.

-**News Explorer** is a responsive, full-stack web application that allows users to search for news articles, save them to their personal collection, and manage them securely using Firebase.
+News Explorer is a responsive, full-stack web application that allows users to search for news articles, save them to their personal collection, and manage them securely using Firebase.

 ## 🔍 Features